René Magritte: The Fifth Season at SFMOMA

 Another significant piece included is Magritte's largest work, The Enchanted Domain (1953), a 360-degree panoramic mural, 236 feet in circumference.
 The exhibition concludes with his Dominion of Light series of landscapes in which day and night exist simultaneously.
 This is the first time more than three of these works will be shown together.

 René Magritte: The Fifth Season is on view from May 19 through Oct.
 28, 2018.
-Tickets are on sale to Members on April 10 and to the general public on April 17.
-Access to this special exhibition is available with paid entry separate from general admission.
+Tickets are on sale now; access to this special exhibition is available with paid entry separate from general admission.
 Further information, and ticket purchase, is available at SFMOMA online.